Excellence in Education, Innovation in Practice.

 4. Implement Deep Learning Algorithms and Solve Real-world problems.

-AD-HOC & SENSOR NETWORKS
+AD-HOC & SENSOR NETWORKS (Professional Elective - V)

 1. Ability to understand the state-of-the-art research in the emerging subject of Ad Hoc and Wireless Sensor Networks